 The Dangers of SQL Injection Attacks

-Web forms that use SQL queries to retrieve data are very common, from login pages to search queries, online order forms, and more.
-These web forms are often connected to databases with potentially valuable information such as personal data and financial records.
+If you’re wondering why SQLi attacks are so frequent, it’s because web forms that use SQL queries to retrieve data are common.
+From login pages to search queries, online order forms, and more, these web forms are often connected to databases with potentially valuable information such as personal data and financial records.

 By targeting web forms, attackers can bypass other types of security, such as firewalls and endpoint defenses.
 The knowledge needed to conduct an injection attack is readily available online.

 Attackers use SQLi to extract data, such as passwords and credit card information.
 They can add, modify, or delete records in the database, perform database operations such as changing credentials or dropping entire tables, and more.
 Any database that uses Structured Query Language (SQL) is vulnerable to SQLi, including Microsoft SQL Server, Oracle, MySQL, PostgreSQL, and MongoDB.

 Use stored procedures and call them using canonical syntax.

 Sanitize user data by removing special characters and reserved words.

 Suppress database error messages to avoid revealing details.